A type of genetically engineered fly which eventually kills itself off could be an effective method of pest control, according to new research.

-Oxitec has already completed extensive field trials with GM mosquitoes in Brazil in order to prevent the spread of dengue fever, killing 96% of the dengue-spreading mosquitoes.
-They are also bidding to trial GM insects in Europe to reduce olive flies in Spain, a major pest for olive production.
+Oxitec has already completed extensive field trials with GM mosquitoes in Brazil in order to prevent the spread of dengue fever, killing 96% of the dengue-spreading mosquitoes. to trial GM insects in Europe to reduce olive flies in Spain, a major pest for olive production.

 Helen Wallace from Genewatch, an organisation that monitors the use of genetic technology, is critical of the work.
 She said that the long-term effects of releasing millions of GM flies would be impossible to predict.

 She was also concerned that dead fly larvae could be left inside crops.

 "Fruit grown using Oxitec's GM flies will be contaminated with GM maggots which are genetically programmed to die inside the fruit they are supposed to be protecting.